 Online Coaching Content Shortcuts

-If you don’t have the time or creativity to write your own course content, hire a talented ghost writer to help you bring it all together.
+If you don’t have the time or creativity to write or produce your own course content, hire the talent you need to help you bring it all together.
+That may include writing, video content, transcription, production management, or anything else you don’t have the time or expertise to do yourself.
 You should earn the cost back in under a year.

-Do you plan to get into e-coaching?
-We’d love to hear about it in the comments below.
+???
+Do you plan to get into the knowledge business?
+We’d love to hear about it in the comments below or discuss this and other online business topics in the Online Business Canada Facebook group.

 ✔ You may also be interested in reading: